 Review Committee Members

-EGPAF has convened a group of five highly qualified experts in the field of pediatric HIV care and treatment to serve as members of the Review Committee.
+EGPAF has convened a group of highly qualified experts in the field of pediatric HIV care and treatment to serve as members of the Review Committee.
 The purpose of the Review Committee is to objectively assess each application based on predetermined eligibility criteria (see below), and recommend countries who meet the eligibility criteria for selection.
 The Review Committee will also provide feedback to countries determined not yet eligible and suggest actions to meet eligibility criteria in the future.

 The members of the Review Committee are: